 So the next time a strategy is presented to you, analyze it against this definition.
 If it meets all six criteria, it could be a good strategy.

 This definition of digital strategy applies primarily to sales and marketing.
+But can you really separate the design of marketing strategy from the design of the thing (product, solution, service) being marketed?

 Is the term digital strategy overused or misused?

-But speaking of marketing, let me explain another motivation for elaborating a definition of strategy in the first place.
 Many years ago, business thinker and writer David Ogilvy said of his counterpart Drayton Bird: “Drayton Bird knows more about direct marketing than anyone in the world.” …!!

 Naturally, I tend to pay attention to what Mr. Bird says, especially when it has to do with my work, where strategy has its place.
 A while back, however, he commented on Twitter: